SabithPkcMnr/FacebookAds/README.md

+### Facebook Audience Network is now only using bidding to fill ads, this means you need to connect the Fb ad with any other mediation network.

 # FacebookAds
 An Android app that displays all the Facebook Mobile Ads based on Audience Network SDK.
 Replace the existing adunits from <b>ActivityConfig.java class</b>.
 Facebook offer some extra tips on how to implement the ads for Android on this [page](https://developers.facebook.com/docs/audience-network/sdk-integration-tips-on-android/).